fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 entries will appear in the Fleet UI.
 The older entries can be automatically cleaned up with the host expiration setting.
 To configure this setting, in the Fleet UI, head to **Settings > Organization settings > Advanced options**.

-## Add Chromebooks with the Fleetd Chrome extension
+## Add Chromebooks with the fleetd Chrome extension

+> The fleetd Chrome browser extension is supported on ChromeOS operating systems that are managed using [Google Admin](https://admin.google.com).
+It is not intended for non-ChromeOS hosts with the Chrome browser installed.

 Visit the Google Admin console.
 In the navigation menu, visit Devices > Chrome > Apps & Extensions > Users & browsers.